Investidor B3

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has one optional parameter 'token' with no description (0% coverage).
-Description fully explains its semantics: pass token for session login, omit to get login link.
-Adds essential meaning beyond schema.
+Only one parameter 'token' with 0% schema description coverage.
+The description explains its meaning: call with token for session login, or omit to get the authentication link.
+This adds significant value beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.